 Each AAU course is worth 3 credits.
 If you choose a 6-week session, you may earn 3-6 credits; if you choose a 9-week session, you may earn 6-9 credits.

 When in Prague, students enjoy city-living apartments as a standard housing option.
 Fully furnished with modern amenities, apartments are conveniently located near local shops and services.
-Apartments are close to the city center and offer easy access to Anglo-American University and the CEA Prague Center.
+Apartments are close to the city center and offer easy access to AAU and the CEA Prague Center.
 Both are within 10-30 minutes by metro and walking.

 Meals are not included, but apartments are equipped with a full kitchen.
 All apartments have internet/Wi-Fi access and a washing machine; all utility expenses and weekly cleaning included.